WatForm/fortress-eval-poremba-symmetry/README.md

 	This script runs each file at the three times on the three versions of fortress.

 * Tally results
-        - change settings in python/tally-results.py to tally the sat files or the unsat results
 	- within THISDIR run:
 	```
 	python3 python/tally-results.py
 	```
-	This script determines the average of th3 3 runs for each file and sums the totals for each version and prints summary data to the terminal.
+	This script determines the average of the 3 runs for each file and sums the totals for each version and prints summary data to the terminal.
 It also directly creates the tables and plots that appear in the paper.